Cordian/starter-hugo-academic/content/authors/admin/_index.md

 title: Cordian Riener
 email: cordian.riener@uit.no
 ---
 I am a  professor of mathematics at UiT The Arctic University of Norway.
-I am currently also acting as Pro Dean for PhD education at the Faculty of Science and Technology as well  the group leader of the [Algebra group](https://uit.no/research/algebra).
-I am also one of the initiators of the [Lie-Størmer Center](https://uit.no/research/lsc) for Fundamental Structures in Computational and Pure Mathematics.
+I am currently also acting as Pro Dean for PhD education at the Faculty of Science and Technology.

+My research interests include real algebraic geometry, optimization, computational complexity, and  computer algebra.
+I am leading the  [Algebra group](https://uit.no/research/algebra) and I am also one of the initiators of the [Lie-Størmer Center](https://uit.no/research/lsc) for Fundamental Structures in Computational and Pure Mathematics.
-My  research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.